mwshinn/PyDDM/doc/cookbook/modelcomponents.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of starting point coming from a fixed point, it can also come from a
 distribution.
-To do this, the "starting_point" in auto_model can accept the
+To do this, the "starting_point" in :func:`.gddm` can accept the
 variable "x", which is the domain of the distribution, i.e., all of the
 potential starting points over which the distribution is defined.
 Then it must
 output a vector of the same length as x describing the probability density at